bluerobotics/br-equipment-control-app/BUILD.md

 # Build the executable
 pyinstaller build.spec

-# The executable will be in: dist/BR-Equipment-Control/
+# The executable will be in: dist/br-equipment-control-app/
 # To create a zip for distribution:
 cd dist
-powershell Compress-Archive -Path "BR-Equipment-Control" -DestinationPath "BR-Equipment-Control-Windows.zip"
+powershell Compress-Archive -Path "br-equipment-control-app" -DestinationPath "br-equipment-control-app-windows.zip"
 ```

 The Windows build will:
 - Create a `.exe` file with no console window
 - Include the icon from `assets/icon.ico`
-- Bundle all dependencies in the `dist/BR-Equipment-Control/` folder
+- Bundle all dependencies in the `dist/br-equipment-control-app/` folder

-**Distribution:** Share the entire `BR-Equipment-Control` folder or the zip file.
-Users can run `BR-Equipment-Control.exe` directly.
+**Distribution:** Share the entire `br-equipment-control-app` folder or the zip file.
+Users can run `br-equipment-control-app.exe` directly.

 ---